 Carcinogenicity Studies

-According to the regulatory agencies, the potential for a compound to cause cancer should be assessed with a two year rodent bioassay in addition to an additional in vivo test for carcinogenicity (Long-term carcinogenicity study in a second rodent species or short or Medium-term in vivo rodent test systems).
-Together with in our partners, we provide these testing strategies in compliance with the international regulations, to identify the tumorigenic potential of your compound in animals and to assess the relevant risk in humans for regulatory purposes.
+Carcinogenicity studies to determine a compound’s potential to cause cancer, according to the regulatory agencies, should include a two-year rodent bioassay and an additional in vivo carcinogenicity test (long-term carcinogenicity study in a second rodent species or a short- or medium-term study in an in vivo rodent test system).
+Together with our partners, we provide these testing strategies in compliance with international regulations to identify your compound’s tumorigenic potential in animals and to assess the relevant risk in humans for regulatory purposes.

 en blanco

-Our team includes both highly qualified senior study director and technicians with wide expertise in the following areas.
+Our team includes highly qualified senior study directors and technicians with broad expertise in the areas described below.

-The performance of carcinogenicity studies requires an extensive knowledge of the spontaneous frequency of certain pathological changes, since it may be substantial differences between species and strains.
-Our carcinogeniticy group is skilled at performing histopathological assessments in rodent carcinogenicity studies, applying standard diagnostic criteria across the large numbers of tissues examined following RITA (Registry of Industrial Toxicology Animal-data) standards.
-In addition to standard staining methodology, special preparations may be included to further characterize lesions seen in the tissues.
+To conduct carcinogenicity studies requires an in-depth knowledge of the spontaneous frequency of certain pathological changes, as there may be substantial differences between species and strains.
+Our carcinogenicity group is skilled at performing histopathological assessments in rodent carcinogenicity studies, applying standard diagnostic criteria across the large numbers of tissues examined following RITA (Registry of Industrial Toxicology Animal-data) standards.
+Special preparations may be included in addition to standard staining methodology to further characterize any observed tissue lesions

 PK/PD and Metabolism

-Over the drug discovery process, ADME (Absorption, Distribution, Metabolism, and Elimination) and PK studies are deemed necessary to evaluate the bioavailability…
+During the drug discovery process, ADME (absorption, distribution, metabolism, and excretion) and PK studies are deemed necessary to evaluate bioavailability.

 Inhalation

-Inhalation toxicity studies are required to assess the exposure hazards for consumer products or manufacturing workers.
+Inhalation toxicity studies are required to assess the exposure hazards of consumer products or to manufacturing workers

 General Toxicology

-Our team of experienced, highly-educated scientists, with backgrounds in toxicology, molecular biology, chemistry and immunology, understand that the drug development process is no longer a one-size fits all approach.
+Our team of experienced, highly-educated scientists, experts in toxicology, molecular biology, chemistry and immunology, fully understands that the drug development process is distinct for each approach.

 Genotoxicty